- Catalog Home

-Students who withdraw or who are withdrawn for any reason, including attendance policy violations, on or before the 60% point are assigned a grade of W. No grade of W will be assigned after the 60% date.
-In accordance with the state refund policy for community colleges, there is no tuition refund allowable after the 10% date of the term for even for withdrawal for any reason other than military deployment or death of the student.
+Students who withdraw or who are withdrawn for any reason, including attendance policy violations, on or before the 60% point are assigned a grade of W..
+In accordance with the state refund policy for community colleges, tuition refunds are allowable after the drop deadline for the term only in the case of military deployment or death of the student.

 Grade of WP:

-A grade of WP is given when a student withdraws after the 60% point for a legitimate, extenuating circumstance such as medical reasons, death in the family, change in job schedules (i.e., suddenly required to travel), changes in daycare, no transportation, etc It is the student's responsibility to justify the extenuating circumstances to the satisfaction of the instructor The grade of WP counts the same as a W in the determination of the student's GPA.
-In accordance with the state refund policy for community colleges, there is no tuition refund allowable after the 10% date of the term, even for withdrawal for any reason other than military deployment or death of the student.
+Students who withdraw or who are withdrawn after the 60% point with legitimate, extenuating circumstances, will be assigned a grade of WP. .
+It is the student's responsibility to explain the circumstances to the satisfaction of the instructor.
+The grade of WP counts the same as a grade of W in the determination of the student's GPA.
+In accordance with the state refund policy for community colleges, tuition refunds are allowable after the drop deadline for the term only in the case of military deployment or death of the student.

 Grade of WF:

 Students who withdraw or who are withdrawn after the 60% point with no legitimate, extenuating circumstances will be assigned a grade of WF.
-If a student stops attending class before the last test, final project, and/or final exam and has violated the attendance policy, then that student will receive the grade of WF.
+If a student stops attending class before the last test, final project, or final exam and has violated the attendance policy, that student will receive the grade of WF.
 The grade of WF counts the same as an F in the determination of the student's GPA.
-In accordance with the state refund policy for community colleges, there is no tuition refund allowable after the 10% date of the term, even for withdrawal for any reason other than military deployment or death of the student.
+In accordance with the state refund policy for community colleges, tuition refunds are allowable after the drop deadline for the term only in the case of military deployment or death of the student.

 Grade of F:

-A grade of F indicates that the student completed the class (continued to attend class without violation of the attendance policy) but earned the F (failing) grade.
-If a student stops attending class before the last test, final project, and/or final exam but has not violated the attendance policy, then that student will receive the grade earned, including zeroes for the work missed.
-In accordance with the state refund policy for community colleges, there is no tuition refund allowable after the 10% date of the term, even for withdrawal for any reason other than military deployment or death of the student.
+A grade of F indicates that the student completed the class but earned the F (failing) grade.
+If a student stops attending class before the last test, final project, or final exam but has not violated the attendance policy, that student will receive the grade earned, including zeroes for the work missed.

-A grade of I may be given at the discretion of the instructor if the instructor decides that the student (who has contacted the instructor to request an incomplete) has a legitimate reason for missing the last test, or final project, or final exam, or other assignment.
-The instructor must make arrangements for the student to make up the work for the final grade(s) within the time allowed for completion of incompletes (by the fifth week of the following semester).
-A grade of I will automatically revert to a grade of F unless the work is made up and a Grade Change form is submitted by the instructor.
-In accordance with the state refund policy for community colleges, there is no tuition refund allowable after the 10% date of the term, even for withdrawal for any reason other than military deployment or death of the student.
+A grade of I may be given at the discretion of the instructor if the instructor decides that the student (who has contacted the instructor to request an incomplete) has a legitimate reason for missing the last test, final project, final exam, or other assignment.
+The instructor must make arrangements for the student to make up the work for the final grade(s) within the time allowed for completion of incompletes (by the end of the fifth full week of the following semester).
+A grade of I will automatically revert to a grade of F unless the work is made up and a Grade Change form is submitted to the office of Registration and Records by the instructor.

 A full-time student is a person enrolled for twelve or more semester hours of credit in the fall or spring semesters and nine or more semester hours of credit in the summer term.